01386 833050

 Why Balance, Flex & Weight Matter

 Every whip has a natural feel determined by how the shaft, handle and keeper interact.
+The materials used in a whip have a direct impact on how it balances and flexes.
+Horse Whip Materials Explained looks at common cores and coverings and how they influence feel in the hand.
 Small differences in weight distribution or stiffness can change:

 • How easy the whip is to carry without tightening your grip